fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/data-engine-overview.md

 In the above query:

 * `DataModel` is a class
-* `model` is the object which holds the resultant DataModel.
+* `model` is the object which holds the resultant Data.

 ### Add DataSource to `DataModel` object